wildfly/quickstart/ejb-multi-server/README.md

 ## Access the Remote Client Application

 This example shows how to invoke an EJB from a remote standalone application.
-It also demonstrates how to invoke an EJB from a client using a scoped-context rather than a properties file containing the parameters required by the InitialContext.

 1. Make sure that the deployments are successful as described above.
 2. Navigate to the quickstart `client/` subdirectory.